amitsaha/echorand.me/content/posts/kubernetes-notes.md

 - Remove the existing default `ClusterRoleBinding`
 - Restart the existing workloads - `kubectl rollout restart` really helps here

-This step is prone to cause interruptions if the policy has not been set correctly.
+This step is prone to cause interruptions if the policy has not been set correctly or there are multiple matching policies (see next).
 Hence, exercise caution.
 In my experience `kube-psp-advisor` really helped here.

 ## Multiple matching policies